jcoreio/apollo-magic-refetch/README.md

 ##### `predicate: any` (_optional_)

-A single id, an array of ids, or a `Set` of ids that were deleted, or a predicate that takes an instance of the GraphQL type and returns `true` if the query should be refetched.
+A single id, an array of ids, or a `Set` of ids that were deleted, or a predicate function that takes an instance of the GraphQL type and returns `true` if the query should be refetched.
 If given, only active queries whose current result matches the predicate or contains an object with the given `typename` and `id` will be refetched.

 ##### `idField: string` (_optional, default_: `'id'`)